gururise/RigidBody3D-Stress-Test/README.md

-# Godot Rigidbody3D Stress Test
+# Godot 4.0 Rigidbody3D Stress Test

 ![](demo.gif)

-This is a Rigidbody3D stress test for ~~Godot 3.1~~+ (Updated for Godot 3.3+) designed to test the performance of the 3D Physics Engine in Godot.
+This is a Rigidbody3D stress test for **Godot 4.0** designed to test the performance of the 3D Physics Engine in Godot.
 It was inspired by a similar [stress test](https://www.youtube.com/watch?v=8zo5a_QvJtk) done in Unity.
 In that test, Unity was able to simulate 1,500 rigid bodies and still maintain over 100 fps on a Dual Xeon E5-2v650 v2 (2.60 Ghz)

+* Note: Godot 4.0 is currently in Alpha.
+Performance and code regressions are to be expected.

 # Features

+  - Typed GDScript for increased performance on Godot 4.0
   - Use MultimeshInstance to optimize rendering of box meshes
   - Configurable number of Rigidbodies
   - GUI controls for reset and launch
   - Additional options available in exported Editor variables
   - Compatible with Godot 3.1.1 or newer
   - Physics update rate set to 50 fps to match default Unity fixed timestep of 0.02
-  - ~~VSYNC disabled to match the Unity test referenced above.~~ VSYNC is now enabled by default, you can disable it in the settings.
+  - VSYNC is now enabled by default, you can disable it in the settings.
   - Report number of sleeping Rigidbodies (enable sleeping checkbox to view sleeping bodies).

 ### Performance